 Scheduled Date: Thursday 30th March, 2017

-Matura is a place blessed with rivers and within its landscape, there is an abundance of natural resources.
-It coastline seven miles long is the favorite destination to observe the nesting of the leatherback turtles.
-The name Matura originated from Amerindian and Spanish dialect and referred to as a region of dense and unbroken forest.
-Traffic passes through the community en route to the various beaches, but its mystical beauty sometimes overlooked.
-However, meandering through the vast landscape of never-ending forest, there is the Matura River timeless, patient and uncontaminated from human interference.
+The district of Matura blessed with many rivers and within its boundaries, there is an abundance of natural resources.
+Its seven miles of coastline is a favorite destination to observe the nesting of the leatherback turtles.
+The name Matura originated from Amerindian and Spanish dialect and referred to as a region of dense unbroken forest.
+It’s mystical beauty sometimes unnoticed by passer-byes who drive through the community on their route to the northeastern beaches.
+The Matura River timeless, patient and uncontaminated from human interference meanders through this vast landscape of uninhabited and unbroken woodland.
+To experience its natural treasures one has to explore the river where the favorite destination for nature enthusiast is the Mermaid Basins.
+There are fascinating pools, waterfalls, gorges to swim as well as relax in the scenic ambiance of the wilderness.

-The river as it flows through the valleys passes through a region of uninhabited and unbroken woodland.
-The trees that border its bank are tall, majestic and consist mainly of Mora Forest, which adds splendor to the already picturesque terrain.
+The tall and majestic Mora trees that blossom along its bank add splendor to the already picturesque terrain.
 The sun shining on the crystal clear waters radiate vibrant colors of emerald green.
-The name Mermaid refers to the serenity of the surrounding to sit on the rocks and sway one’s feet in the soothing waters of the river.
-Further, upstream there are fascinating pools to discover and a fabulous destination Manulot Falls.
+The serenity of the atmosphere forces one to sit on the rocks and sway one’s feet in the soothing waters of the river hence the name “Mermaid”.
+Located way up upstream a fabulous destination worthy of a visit is Manulot Falls.

-The journey to Mermaid Pool starts at Thomas Trace located just before The Matura Outreach Centre.
-The walk down to the river will take thirty–five minutes, and there are two shallow areas to cross at knee deep.
-Noticeable are the towering pine trees (pinus caribae) planted by the Forestry Division to preserve the environment from numerous bush fires, which occur during the dry season.
-The pines upkeep the watershed, prevent soil erosion and at the same time beautify the forest.
-These trees can withstand the pressures of bush fires and built at a strategic site there is a fire observation tower used to oversee the miles of territory.
+The expedition to the Mermaid Pool starts at Thomas Trace situated just before The Matura Outreach Centre.
+The trek to the river will take 35 minutes and to get to the pools there are two shallow areas to cross.
+To preserve the environment from bush fires, which frequently occurs during the dry season, the Forestry Division planted pine trees (pinus caribae).
+These trees not only beautify the landscape but also support the watershed in the prevention of soil erosion.
+There is a fire observation tower built at a strategic location to oversee the miles of territory.

-Over the years, public visits to Mermaid Pools have increased in popularity, and it is the responsibility of citizens to protect and preserve their environment by carrying out their litter.
-Please remember no garbage collectors are coming into the forest and bubbling a pot in forested areas can lead to bushfires.
+Over the years, visits to Mermaid Pool’s are increasing in popularity and it is the responsibility of citizens to preserve their environment by carrying out their litter.
+Bubbling a pot in a sensitive area can start a bushfire and there is no one coming to the forest to clean up left back garbage.

 Note: Vehicles watched by residents and a donation collected.